Optimizing the patient-provider relationship.

 > Publication Guidelines on Communication (Rome Working Team Report)

-The Foundation successfully publishes working team reports in high quality peer reviewed journals on a variety of topics over the last year.
-Over the next year we will develop a working team report that includes an evidence-based review on how to communicate effectively with their patients to improve clinical outcomes.
+The Foundation successfully publishes working team reports in high-quality peer-reviewed journals on a variety of topics over the last year.
+Over the next year we will develop a working team report that includes an evidence-based review of how to communicate effectively with their patients to improve clinical outcomes.

 > Train the Trainers: 1-½ Day Intensive Seminars to Recruit Future Faculty